Saket District Centre

-Saket District Centre is a commercial centre located in Saket, New Delhi.
+Saket District Centre is a commercial centre located in Pushp Vihar, New Delhi.
 The district centre has come up as the largest commercial and retail hub in South Delhi with numerous malls, restaurants and office buildings and plenty of parking space.

 Location

-The Saket District Centre is located in South Delhi, India.
+The Saket District Centre is located in Pushp Vihar, South Delhi, India.

 Features

 The Saket District Centre is spread over 54 acre.
 It is planned that the district centre consists of 1500000 sqft of retail space boasting of top Indian and international brands, two multiplexes and a hotels.
 There are five functional malls: Select Citywalk, DLF Avenue (Formerly DLF Place), Metropolitan Mall, Southern Park, Rectangle One and Square 1 Mall.

 Shopping malls

 MGF Metropolitan Mall

 MGF Metropolitan Mall is a shopping mall in Saket District Centre.
 It was developed by the MGF Group and has a gross leasable area of 200000 sqft.